Hromadske Radio

-Hromadske Radio, or Public Radio Ukraine, is a Ukrainian non-governmental and nonprofit public radio organization in Ukraine.
-Its predecessor, also called Hromadske Radio, was created in 2002 by journalist Olexandr Kryvenko (1963–2003).
+Hromadske Radio (Громадське радіо) is a non-governmental, internet-based public broadcasting radio service in Ukraine.
+It was initially created in 2002 by journalist Oleksandr Kryvenko (1963–2003).
 Despite the popularity of the website, the project was closed in 2005, as it failed to receive a government license for broadcasting.
 Hromadske Radio was considered one of the first independent and objective platforms in Ukraine, where representatives of different political forces can share their opinions without censorship.

 In 2013 a new initiative group of professional journalists recreated Hromadske Radio with the same name and the same goals.
-Hromadske Radio was started as a podcast-project and transformed into a web-radio.
-In July 2015 Hromadske Radio won the competition of the National Council on Television and Radio Broadcasting of Ukraine, giving the station an ability to broadcast in some cities in Donetsk and Luhansk regions and in Kyiv.
+Hromadske Radio was started as a podcast, later transitioning to an internet radio service.
+In July 2015 Hromadske Radio won the competition of the National Council on Television and Radio Broadcasting of Ukraine, giving the station an ability to broadcast in some cities in Donetsk and Luhansk oblasts and in Kyiv.

 History of the project

-From its foundation in 2002, Hromadske Radio was trying to get a license for broadcasting, but unsuccessfully.
-Big part of the radio content (talk shows, programs, news) was spread on the Internet as podcasts.
-From autumn 2004 to February 2005 Hromadske Radio broadcast for 1 hour per week in Kyiv and regional centers using the transmitters of Radio Era FM.
+From its foundation in March 2002, Hromadske Radio sought a license for broadcasting, but was unsuccessful, owing to the opposition of president Leonid Kuchma's government.
+A significant part of the radio content (talk shows, programs, news) was spread on the Internet as podcasts.
+From autumn 2004 to February 2005 Hromadske Radio broadcast for one hour per week in Kyiv and regional centers using the transmitters of Radio Era FM.

-In February 2005 Hromadske Radio closed the project because of the lack of funding.
-The website of the first Hromadske Radio radio.org.ua is still workings in memory of Olexander Kryvenko.
+Hromadske Radio closed on 18 February 2005 because of the lack of funding.